Same-sex marriage (SSM) & civil unions in Rhode Island

 Rhode Island became the fifth state in the U.S. to recognize loving, committed same-sex relationships with civil unions.
 The others are Delaware, Hawaii, Illinois, and New Jersey.
 At that time, the District of Columbia and six states make marriage available to same-sex couples.
 A few of the remaining states offer limited rights to, and recognition of, same-sex couples.
 The remainging, which constitute most of the political jurisdictions in the U.S., treat same-sex couples as roommates.

 The law took effect later on JUL-02, so couples were apparently able to apply for civil unions starting on JUL-05.
 The law gives a few hundred rights, privileges and obligations to couples, including state tax reductions, health-care benefits, and simplified inheritance procedures that had previously been reserved as special privileges only to opposite-sex married couples.
 4 However, same-sex couples will not receive the over 1,050 federal rights, priviledges and obligations given to married couples because of the federal Defense of Marriage Act (DOMA).
-That law has been declared unconstitutional because it violates the equal access clause of the 14th Amendment of the U.S. Constitution.
+That law has been declared unconstitutional because it violates the equal protection clause of the 14th Amendment of the U.S. Constitution.
 In addition, civil unionized couples will not receive what is perhaps the most important right and benefit of all: to call their relationship a marriage.

 On Top Magazine reported: